 Golf is one of the world’s most beloved past times.
-If you’re an avid golfer, you probably can’t wait to get a club in your toddler’s hands.
+If you’re an avid golfer, you probably can’t wait to get a club in your kid or toddler’s hands.
 After all, Tiger Woods (and many pros) started playing golf as a tot.
 Whether you’re raising a future PGA star or you’re trying to instill the idea of sportsmanship from a young age, golf is a great sport to start with.
 A little golf set can help your toddler learn many important skills that they will continue to use throughout their life.
 As early as 18 months old, your little one can begin to build self-confidence, discipline, patience and control.

 (Best For All-In-One Play – $)